All you need to know about schoolies festival 2014 november 21-23 victor harbor sa

 Schoolies Festival hours are 7pm-3am and we have all your entertainment sorted!

 Come and dance at the Encounter Youth Club Tent, our biggest festival venue where some of Australia’s hottest DJ’s play all your fav tunes.
-Schoolies Festival resident MC’s will keep the party rocking with free giveaways and celebrity guest appearances.
+Schoolies Festival resident MC’s will keep the party rocking and look out for the free giveaways too.

-If you prefer to dance under the stars then The Music Bowl is the place to be.
+If you prefer to dance under the stars then The Music Bowl is the place to be and and you'll also see 'Battle of the Schoolies DJs' make guest performances during the night too.

-The Flinders Uni Beach Hut is for those who are into R’n’B, drum&bass and alternative dance music.
-This funky dance venue is small, intimate and definitely worth a visit.
+The Flinders Uni Beach Hut is for those who are into R’n’B, drum&bass and alternative dance music, it's definitely the funky and intimate dance venue.

-Hang with your mates, relax in the super comfy couches and play games in The Lounge every night.
+Visit The Lounge to chill with your mates, relax in the super comfy couches and play games like air hockey and foosball every night.

 Be prepared to go all out at the themed dance parties.
 Themes will be announced a bit later in the year so keep your eye on this space…